MyAllocator/myallocator-pms-php/README.md

     );

 *code* is the HTTP response code.

-*headers* is the reponse hears (only returned if dataFormat = xml) *response* is the response payload in the configured dataFormat.
+*headers* is the reponse hears (only returned if dataFormat = xml)

-## Tests

-You can run phpunit tests from the top directory:

-    vendor/bin/phpunit --debug tests
-    vendor/bin/phpunit --debug tests/json
-    vendor/bin/phpunit --debug tests/xml

-Note, there is a different set of tests for json and XML.
-The json tests use the 'array' dataFormat (refer to *src/MyAllocator/Config/Config.php*)
+*response* is the response payload in the configured dataFormat.

 ### Setup Local Environment Variables

-Most of the test cases use local environment variables and will be skipped if they are not provided.
+Most of the test cases use local environment variables and will be skipped if not provided.
 Export the following local environment variables from your data to use with the related test cases:

     myallocator-sdk-php$ cat test/ENVIRONMENT_CREDENTIALS
     #!/bin/bash
-    export ma_vendorId=phpsdk
+    export ma_vendorId=xxxxx
     export ma_vendorPassword=xxxxx
-    export ma_userId=phpsdkuser
+    export ma_userId=xxxxx
     export ma_userPassword=xxxxx
     export ma_userToken=xxxxx
     export ma_propertyId=xxxxx
     export ma_PMSUserId=xxxxx
     myallocator-sdk-php$ source test/ENVIRONMENT_CREDENTIALS

+## Tests

+You can run phpunit tests from the top directory:

+    Run common infra, JSON API, and XML API test cases.
+This excludes some of the advanced API's.
+Refer to *phpunit.xml*. vendor/bin/phpunit --debug

+    Run JSON API test cases.
+    vendor/bin/phpunit --debug tests/json

+    Run XML API test cases.
+    vendor/bin/phpunit --debug tests/xml

+    Run common infra test cases.
+    vendor/bin/phpunit --debug tests/common

+Note, there is a different set of tests for json and XML.
+The json tests use the 'array' dataFormat to interface with the SDK. (refer to *src/MyAllocator/Config/Config.php*)

+### Troubleshooting

+Set 'debugsEnabled' to true in *src/MyAllocator/Config/Config.php* to display request and response data in the SDK interface and API transfer data formats for an API request.